»Home

 Falz-Fein, Woldemar von: Askania Nova - Das Tierparadies.
 Neudamm: Neumann, 1930.
 Askania Nova.
 Kiev: Akhrana Nauka, 1997

 Nabokoff, C. (= Konstantin Dmitrievich Nabokov): The Ordeal of a Diplomat.
-London: Duckworth, 1921
+London: Duckworth, 1921 and 1929

 Nabokov, Nicolas: Old Friends and New Music.
 London: Hamish Hamilton, 1951